 Wildlife and Bear Safety

 Lake Tahoe is home to a variety of wildlife, including bears, mountain lions, and other animals.
-Visitors should take necessary precautions to avoid encounters: (See Also: Is Lalibela Safe to Visit?
+Visitors should take necessary precautions to avoid encounters: (See Also: Is Belize Safe To Visit Right Now?
 A Traveler’s Guide)

 - Keep a clean campsite and store food and trash properly